mg979/vim-yanktools/README.md

     `text 2`    (zyy)
     `text 3`    (zyy)

-The key sequence `zpzpzp` would then recreate the same sequence and empty the stack.
+The key sequence `zpzpzp` would then recreate the same sequence and consume the stack.

 Zeta-killing uses its own mapping (`K` by default), without `z` prefix.